cfengine/documentation/reference/masterfiles-policy-framework/standalone_self_upgrade.markdown

 `$(sys.inputdir)/standalone_self_upgrade.cf` is an independent policy set entry like `promises.cf` and `update.cf`.
-The policy is executed by an independent agent executed from the update.cf policy when the class `trigger_upgrade` is defined and the host is not seen to be running the desired version of the agent.
+The policy is executed by an independent agent executed from the `update.cf` entry when the class `trigger_upgrade` is defined and the host is not seen to be running the desired version of the agent.

-trying to converge to a different version of CFEngine.
-It is designed for use with Enterprise packages, but can be customized for use with community packages.
+The policy is designed for use with Enterprise packages, but can be customized for use with community packages.

+***

 [%CFEngine_library_include(standalone_self_upgrade)%]